nelsonchimobi4/Nelson-portfolio/Retail sales/README.md

 # 🏪 Retail Sales Dashboard (Power BI)

 ## 📊 Overview
-This Power BI dashboard provides a comprehensive analysis of retail sales performance.
-It highlights key metrics such as total sales, profit, and revenue across products, categories, cities, and regions — helping business teams make data-driven decisions and identify growth opportunities.
+This Power BI dashboard provides a comprehensive analysis of a retail store’s sales and delivery performance.
+It highlights key metrics such as total sales, profit, and revenue across various product categories, customer segments, cities, and regions enabling the business to make data-driven decisions and identify growth opportunities.

 ---